 GOING OUT IN DÜSSELDORF

 The so-called Rhenish lust for living is alive and well in Düsseldorf, is infectious and so going out is great fun.
-One main hub of entertainment for expats is the old town, Altstadt, offering punters the longest bar in the world.
-Each and every opened door welcomes visitors.
+One main hub of entertainment for expats is the old town, Altstadt.
+Whist it offers punters the longest bar in the world, many prefer to visit other city neighbourhoods.

 Excellent restaurants and bistros in Düsseldorf range from traditional and local to international places such as French, Italian, Belgian or Asian.
 An extraordinary variety of style, quality and budget is available.
 Eating Japanese food is a must in the city with sushi bars high on the list.
 Chinese, Korean and Thai can also be found in abundance.